Nagpur: Religious places

 Nagpur boasts many religious structures that hold importance for differing religious beliefs.
 Deekshabhoomi and Dragon Palace are important religious places for Buddhists across India and the world.
 Deekshabhoomi is the place where B. R. Ambedkar with millions of his followers embraced Buddhism in the year 1956.
 Dragon Palace Temple is situated at Kamptee which is around 15 km from the city.
 It also has a state of the art Vipassana centre which was inaugurated by President of India Ram Nath Kovind on 22 September 2017.
 Other prominent religious structures include Ramtek Fort Temple at Ramtek which is a temple built inside a fort and is 55 km away from Nagpur, Adasa Ganpati Temple located near Savner is one of the eight Ashta Vinayaks in Vidarbha, Baba Tajjuddin Dargah, Shri Shantinath Digambar Jain Mandir at Ramtek, Shree Ganesh Mandir Tekdi, located near Nagpur Railway Station and one of the Swayambhu temple of Lord Ganesha, Sai Baba Mandir at Wardha road, Telankhedi Hanuman Temple, Swaminarayan Temple, Koradi Temple, located at Koradi, Shri Poddareshwar Ram Temple, Balaji Temple, Siddhivinayak Temple at Zilpi, Hingna, Shri Devguru Brihaspati Dham Kshetra Chowki, at Chowki Vangram under Sawali Bibi Gram Panchayat in Hingna, All Saints Cathedral and Gurudwara Guru Nanak Darbar.

 Museums

-The city also has some museums which are Nagpur Central Museum and Narrow Gauge Rail Museum.
-Raman Science Centre is a premium Science Centre of Central India, that has of late become a must see feature on the city's tourist landscape with many scientific experimental edutainment installations which also has a planetarium and a unique facility called the Science on a Sphere inside.
+The city also has several museums, such as the Nagpur Central Museum and the Narrow Gauge Rail Museum.The Raman Science Centre is a science museum and planetarium in Central India, that holds many interactive scientific installations and a facility called the Science on a Sphere.